awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 ## Create an Execution Role to Start a Labeling Job<a name="sms-security-permission-execution-role"></a>

-When you configure your labeling job, you need to provide an *execution role* which is a role that Amazon SageMaker has permission to assume to start and run your labeling job\.
+When you configure your labeling job, you need to provide an *execution role* which is a role that SageMaker has permission to assume to start and run your labeling job\.

-This role must give Amazon SageMaker permission to access the following:
+This role must give SageMaker permission to access the following:
 + Amazon S3 to retrieve your input data and write output data to an Amazon S3 bucket\.
 You can either grant permission for an IAM role to access an entire bucket by providing the bucket ARN, or you can grant access to the role to access specific resources in a bucket\.
 For example, the ARN for a bucket may look similar to `arn:aws:s3:::awsexamplebucket1` and the ARN of a resource in an Amazon S3 bucket may look similar to `arn:aws:s3:::awsexamplebucket1/resource-key`\.
 For more information, see [Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html) in the Amazon Simple Storage Service Developer Guide\.
 + CloudWatch to log worker metrics and labeling job statuses\.
 + \(Optional\) AWS KMS for data encryption\.